‘The Young And The Restless’ Spoilers: Victoria Confronts Amanda

-Brand new The Young and the Restless spoilers reveal that Amanda shows up during Billy and Victoria’s public discussion, and Victoria ends up confronting Amanda over pictures Victoria believes show Billy and Amanda in a compromising position.
+Brand-new The Young and the Restless spoilers reveal that Amanda shows up during Billy and Victoria’s public discussion.
+Victoria ends up confronting Amanda over pictures Victoria believes show Billy and Amanda in a compromising position.

 Although Billy (Jason Thompson) left Victoria (Amelia Heinle), they still have children together, which is why Victoria asks Billy to meet her at Crimson Lights to discuss how to handle their co-parenting responsibilities.
 However, once Billy shows up, Victoria cannot help but accuse him of cheating on her.
-Victor (Eric Braeden) shares some incriminating looking photos with Victoria, and she confronts Billy about them.
+Victor (Eric Braeden) shares some potentially incriminating photos with Victoria, and she confronts Billy about them.
 Then, in a moment of incredibly bad timing, Amanda (Mishael Morgan) shows up at the coffee house.

 Amanda actress Mishael Morgan recently discussed the bombshell storyline with Soap Opera Digest.
 Morgan revealed that Amanda’s untimely arrival leads Victoria to go on the attack against the woman she believes had an affair with Billy.